 16 FEB Circular of the Ministry of Human Resources and Social Security and the Ministry of Finance on Issues concerning Reduction of Unemployment Insurance Premium Rate in phases phases (the "Circular") on February 16 2017.
 The Circular contains the following provisions.
 Firstly, provinces (autonomous regions or municipalities) where the overall unemployment insurance premium rate is 1.5%, are allowed to reduce such overall premium rate to 1% from January 1, 2017, and the premium rate reduction shall be in force until April 30, 2018.
 The respective premium rate applicable to entities and individuals shall be harmonized across the relevant province (autonomous region or municipality), and the rate at which the premium is paid by individuals shall not be higher than that paid by entities.
 Specific plans shall be researched and determined respectively by each province (autonomous region or municipality).
 Secondly, provinces where the overall unemployment insurance premium rate which has already been lowered to 1% shall still be subject to the Circular of the Ministry of Human Resources and Social Security and the Ministry of Finance on Periodically Reducing Social Insurance Payment Rates.
-Thirdly, all places are required to take into full account the impacts on the payment capacity of the fund exerted by certain factors, such as the payment of unemployment insurance benefits in full and on time, raised benefits of unemployment insurance, promotion of reemployment for the unemployed, implementation of the policy on the employment stabilizing subsidy from the unemployment insurance fund, and making specific plans which shall not be in force until approved by the provincial government.
+Thirdly, all places are required to take into full account the impacts on the payment capacity of the fund exerted by certain factors, such as the payment of unemployment insurance benefits in full and on time, raised benefits of unemployment insurance, promotion of reemployment for the $unemployed, implementation of the policy on the employment stabilizing subsidy from the {\tt the policy} and {\tt the policy} are the {\tt the policy} and {\tt the policy} are the {\tt the policy} and {\tt the policy} are the {\tt the policy$ unemployment insurance fund, and making specific plans which shall not be in force until approved by the provincial government.
 These are required to be submitted to the Ministry of Human Resources and Social Security and the Ministry of Finance for record.

-The Ministry of Human Resources and Social Security and the Ministry of Finance issued the Circular on Issues concerning Reduction of Unemployment Insurance Premium Rate in Con't...
+The Ministry of Human Resources and Social Security and the Ministry of Finance issued the Circular on Issues concerning Reduction of Unemployment Insurance Premium Rate in Cont'd...